souzafcharles/Java-Spring-React-Fullstack/Frontend/digitalMenu/README.md

   - If any field is missing, the form should prevent submission;
   - If all fields are filled correctly, submit the data and close the modal;
   - The error message should disappear when the user corrects the input.

+---

-#### 11.1.
-Screen Modal Form Error - Example of how the error message should appear when validation fails:
+### 11. Screen Modal Form Error - Example of how the error message should appear when validation fails:

 ![Modal Form Error](https://github.com/souzafcharles/Java-Spring-React-Fullstack/blob/main/Frontend/digitalMenu/public/modal-error.png)

+---

 ### 12. Item Insertion Form:

+- This section describes the implementation of the item insertion form, which allows users to add new food items to the menu.
+It covers the form's functionality, data handling, and interaction with the backend API via a `POST` request:
 - **Path:** `src/components/card/FormModal.tsx`;
 - **Purpose:** Allow users to add a new item to the menu by sending a `POST` request to the backend;
 - **Requirements for `FormModal.tsx`:**;